bonitasoft/bonita-doc/md/bdm-access-control.md

 **1. Define the BDM**

-We will use a simple relatively simple BDM for this use case:
+We will use a relatively simple BDM for this use case:

-1. an object Student
+1. an object Student with attributes:

 | Name | Type |
 |---|---|
 | fullname | STRING |

-2. an object Request
+2. an object Request with attributes:

  | Name | Type |
 |---|---|